xscriptordev/vscode/themes/xscriptor-themes/README.md

-# Xscriptor Themes Collection — Visual Studio Code Theme Pack
+<h1 align="center"> Xscriptor Themes Collection — Visual Studio Code Theme Pack</h1>

-A comprehensive collection of carefully crafted themes for Visual Studio Code, designed to enhance your coding experience with diverse color palettes and visual styles.
-From minimalist dark themes to vibrant neon aesthetics, this pack offers something for every developer's preference.
+Travel through your code with a global aesthetic.
+From the neon lights of Tokio and the warmth of La Habana to the sleek minimalism of Oslo and Helsinki.
+A premium pack of 11+ unique themes and custom icons for a truly personalized workspace.

-## Preview
+## Previews

 <p align="center">
   <img src="https://raw.githubusercontent.com/xscriptordev/vscode/refs/heads/main/themes/xscriptor-themes/screenshots/xtvsc01.jpg" width="900"/>
 </p>